A leading U.S. logistics firm was hampered by an old, decentralized billing system that desperately needed modernization

 Digital Transformation Consulting

-Vice President and Global Head of Transportation and Hospitality
+Global Head of Retail, Transportation and Logistics

 COO of Manufacturing, Retail and Transport